1. Introduction

 a) The Firm follows a client’s specific instructions to execute their order in a particular manner or at a particular price; and

 b) The Firm follows a client’s specific instructions to execute a specific part or aspect of an order.
-This Policy applies to all transactions the Firm arranges or executes on clients’ behalf, whether arranged or executed through affiliated companies or otherwise.

 3. Achieving Best Execution